ajitsinghkaler/javascript/javascript.info/Part2/Part2.md

 Funtion can only be caaled after intrepreter reads it.

 In strict mode, when a Function Declaration is within a code block, it’s visible everywhere inside that block.
 But not outside of it.

+## Variable Naming

+A variable name can include:

+Letters and digits, but the first character may not be a digit.
+Characters $ and _ are normal, on par with letters.
+Non-Latin alphabets and hieroglyphs are also allowed, but commonly not used.